tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 |Set A| Description | Gene 1 | Gene 2 | ...

 ---
+>
+> 💬 While you can read the GMT file using Excel, we recommend exploring these files using bash.
+You should be aware that Excel has a tendency to convert gene names into dates (e.g. SEPT9 to Sep-9)
+>
+---
 > ** Have a look at the Reference/Sets.gmt file. **
 >
 > ❓ How many gene sets are there in the Reference/Sets.gmt file?